borderpointer/textoverflow/README.md

 ### Installation

-View the Android app repo [here](https://github.com/borderpointer/textoverflow-android) to download the app or visit [here](http://textoverflow.herokuapp.com/) if you don't have an Android
+View the Android app repo [here](https://github.com/borderpointer/textoverflow-android) to download or visit [here](http://textoverflow.herokuapp.com/) if you don't have an Android